Article 1: Organizational Structure and Statement of Purpose

 Section 1-2: Statement of Purpose

-YDM is the official umbrella organization for young Democrats in Massachusetts.
-Its purpose is:
+YDMA is the official umbrella organization for young Democrats in Massachusetts.
+Its purpose is to:

-- To encourage young people to become involved in the democratic process,
+- Engage young people across Massachusetts to become involved in the democratic process,

 Section 1-3: Organizational Structure

-YDM shall consist of the Board of Directors, regional chapters, chartered caucuses, and general YDM membership.
+YDMA shall consist of the Board of Directors, regional chapters, chartered caucuses, and general YDMA membership.

 Article 2: Membership